 - 4.1.
 The Localism Act 2011 amended the Town and Country Planning Act (TCPA) 1990 to make provision for neighbourhood planning, which gives communities direct power to develop a shared vision for their neighbourhood and shape the development and growth of their local area.
 Neighbourhood planning provides a powerful set of tools for local people to ensure that they get the right types of development for their community where the ambition of the neighbourhood is aligned with the strategic needs and priorities of the wider local area. - 4.2.
 The legislative provisions concerning neighbourhood planning within the TCPA 1990 are supplemented by the Neighbourhood Planning (General) Regulations 2012 (as amended by the Neighbourhood Planning (General) (Amendment) Regulations 2015) and the Neighbourhood Planning (Referendum) Regulations 2012. - 4.3.
 Neighbourhood planning provides communities with the ability to prepare a Neighbourhood Development Plan (NDP) and/or Neighbourhood Development Order (NDO), in areas designated by the LPA on application as a neighbourhood area.
 Neighbourhood planning powers may only be exercised by bodies authorised by the legislation.
 In a neighbourhood area where there is a parish council, only a parish council may make proposals for a NDP or NDO.
-In neighbourhood areas without a parish council, only a body
+In neighbourhood areas without a parish council, only a body designated by the LPA as a neighbourhood forum may bring forward proposals for that neighbourhood area.

-- designated by the LPA as a neighbourhood forum may bring forward proposals for that neighbourhood area. - 4.4.
+- 4.4.
 NDPs set out policies in relation to the development and use of land in all or part of a defined neighbourhood area and may include site allocations, or development principles, for allocated sites.
 They may also include character appraisals and seek to establish community facilities and/or identify areas for public realm improvements.
 NDOs allow for planning permission to be granted in the circumstances specified and exempt certain types of development, or development in certain areas, or on particular sites, from the usual requirement to apply to the LPA for a grant of planning permission. - 4.5.
-Both NDPs and NDOs need to be in general conformity with the strategic policies of the Council's Development Plan: the Core Strategy (2010) and Managing Development Document (2013) and the London Plan (2016).
-The Core Strategy and Managing Development Document are expected to be superseded by the Local Plan 2031: Managing Growth and Sharing the Benefits in early 2020. - 4.6.
+Both NDPs and NDOs need to be in general conformity with the strategic policies of the Council's Development Plan: the Tower Hamlets Local Plan (2020) and the London Plan (2016). - 4.6.
 An NDP that has been 'made' in accordance with the relevant legislative provisions forms part of the Council's statutory Development Plan (comprising the Local Plan and London Plan) and, as such, will be accorded full weight when determining planning applications in the neighbourhood area.
 NDPs will form a new spatial layer to the Council's planning policy and guidance. - 4.7.
 NDP policies are developed by a neighbourhood forum through consultation with stakeholders in their relevant neighbourhood area and through engagement with Council officers.
 Proposed NDP policies must be supported by an up-to-date evidence base to ensure that they are reasonable, sound and justified.
 Before the NDP is 'made' it must be subject to pre-submission publicity and consultation, submitted to the LPA for a legal compliance check, publicised for consultation, submitted for independent examination, found by the independent examiner to meet the basic conditions specified in the legislation, and passed at a referendum.
 Following the Neighbourhood Planning Act 2016, an NDP must be given some weight in determining planning applications once it has passed examination even before it has passed at a referendum.